Prapthi564/ai-in-a-day/01-aml-model-training/01-aml-model-training-new-v2.md

 ## Task 4: Prepare data for the Machine Learning process

+In this task, you’ll prepare and register the datasets required for the machine learning process.
+You will execute the provided Jupyter notebook to preprocess the COVID-19 articles data, configure the correct kernel, update storage details, and run all necessary cells.
+After preprocessing, you’ll create and register the **COVID19Articles\_Train\_Vectors** and **COVID19Articles\_Test\_Vectors** datasets in Azure Machine Learning Studio, making them available for use in subsequent model training and evaluation steps.

 1. In the Jupyter application, navigate to the given path **\Users\odl_user_<inject key="DeploymentID" enableCopy="false"/> (1)** and open `1.
 Data Preparation.ipynb` **(2)** notebook.

    ![Select Note Book](./media/Lab1-45.png)